InspiryThemes/realhomes-docs/docs/configure-membership-page.md

 ### **Configure Membership Page in Customizer**

-Navigate to **Dashboard → Real Homes → Customize Settings → Members → Basic** and select the page you just created for **Membership Plans** from the dropdown list.
+Navigate to **Dashboard → Real Homes → Customize Settings → Users & Members → Basic** and select the page you just created for **Membership Plans** from the dropdown list.

 ![RealHomes Assign Membership Page](images/membership/assign_membership_page_customizer.gif)